History and Governance

 During 2010, Calvary established its first Digital Technologies suite consisting of 30 Mac computers and a server room combined with computer and printer facilities in all classrooms and the library.
 The school’s computing ability grew with the construction of the second ICT suite as result from the Federal Government’s BER scheme.

-Calvary currently has moved to a portable and connected model for Digital Technologies with the introduction of a 1:2 iPad program and the introduction of Mac laptops for student use.
+Calvary currently has moved to a portable and connected model for Digital Technologies with the introduction of a 1:1 iPad program for Years 4 to 6 in 2022, and has 1:2 ipads available for Foundation to Year 3 student use.

 Since 2010 the school has continued to grow and in 2015 undertook a building project to develop a Junior Primary Learning Community.
 This was partly funded by the Commonwealth Government through the Block Grant Authority and has provided the school with state of the art, agile learning spaces for our youngest learners.

-Calvary currently has 11 classes from Foundation to Year 7 and continues to grow in size whilst maintaining strong parent and community support.
+Calvary currently has 10 classes from Foundation to Year 6 and continues to maintain strong parent and community support.

 Calvary Lutheran Primary School is owned, governed and controlled by Calvary Lutheran Congregation, Morphett Vale.
 Our School is an agency of one congregation.
 The School Council acts on the congregation’s behalf, holding two meetings per term.

 The School derives its financial support from tuition fees from parents, Commonwealth and State Government funding and general donations.

 Future growth and development of the school is directed through the implementation of the strategic plan which is developed as a co-operative between parents, caregivers, staff and the school council.
 As the plan sees fulfilment of its objectives, it is reviewed and reshaped to give the school community a clear and defined direction.